 How to Easily Make Fringe

-Begin by cutting a piece of cardboard in a square the same length as your fringe pieces need to be.
-Then, wrap your yarn around the piece of cardboard half as many times as you need fringe pieces.
-Each complete wrap makes 2 pieces of fringe.
+Begin by cutting a piece of cardboard in a square the same length as your finished fringe.
+Want your fringe to be 6 inches long?
+Make a 6 inch square of cardboard.
+Then, wrap your yarn around the piece of cardboard as many times as you need fringe pieces.
+Each complete wrap makes 1 piece of fringe.
 Don’t stretch your yarn as you wrap.
 You don’t want it loosey goosey, but if you pull tight and stretch your yarn, your fringe pieces will actually be shorter than intended because the yarn won’t stay stretched over the cardboard once you cut them.

 Next, lay your wrapped cardboard on a flat surface and lay your non-cutting hand on top of it to hold the yarn in place.
-Use some large, sharp scissors to cut the folds along each side of your cardboard square.
+Use some large, sharp scissors to cut the one straight line through all of those wraps.

 Once you finish cutting, you’ll have all the fringe pieces cut to the perfect length.
 Voila!